Robert T. Parry

 Robert T. Parry served as the tenth president and chief executive officer of the Federal Reserve Bank of San Francisco from February 4, 1986, until his retirement on June 1, 2004.

-Parry was born in Harrisburg, Pennsylvania.
-He received a bachelor’s degree in economics from Gettysburg College in 1960 and then earned a master’s and doctorate in economics from the University of Pennsylvania in 1961 and 1967, respectively.
-Parry holds honorary doctorates from Gettysburg College and Southern Utah University.
+Parry was born in Harrisburg, Pennsylvania.1 He received a bachelor’s degree in economics from Gettysburg College in 19602 and a master’s (1961) and doctorate (1967) in economics from the University of Pennsylvania.3

 Parry first joined the Federal Reserve System in the mid-1960s as a research economist at the Board of Governors of the Federal Reserve System in Washington, DC, where he helped build a financial model of the United States.
 He left the Board of Governors in 1970 to join Security Pacific National Bank as a vice president.
 He moved up through the ranks to become executive vice president and chief economist of Security Pacific Corporation and its principal subsidiary, Security Pacific National Bank.2